TimMangan/App-Info/docs/Windows/Fiddler/Packaging-MSIX.md

 The app has been packaged in MSIX with the PSF.
 * After install, import reg file with desired settings.
+* Remove the uninst.exe from the program folder.
 * While monitoring, run 'EnableLoopback.exe -All'
 * PsfLauncher is required as is the RegLegacy, and EnvVar fixups.